AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/jw-player-analytics.md

 ---
 keywords: JW player;jw player;JW Player;jw extension;JW extension
-title: JW Player Analytics (BETA) Extension Destination
+title: JW Player Analytics (Beta) Extension Destination
-description: The JW Player Analytics (BETA) extension is an analytics destination in Adobe Experience Platform.
+description: The JW Player Analytics (Beta) extension is an analytics destination in Adobe Experience Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---

-# [!DNL JW Player Analytics] (BETA) extension {#jw-player-analytics-extension}
+# [!DNL JW Player Analytics] (Beta) extension {#jw-player-analytics-extension}

 This extension installs the [!DNL JW Player] adapter to connect [!DNL JW Player] events to Adobe Video Analytics.
 Harness the power of Adobe Video Analytics to gain detailed insights to understanding your customers’ video viewing habits.

-[!DNL JW Player Analytics] (BETA) is an analytics extension in Adobe Experience Platform.
+[!DNL JW Player Analytics] (Beta) is an analytics extension in Adobe Experience Platform.
 For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.101523.jw-player-analytics-launch-extension.html).

 This destination is an Adobe Experience Platform Launch extension.
 For more information about how Platform Launch extensions work in Platform, see [Adobe Experience Platform Launch extensions overview](../launch-extensions/overview.md).